shelavalepallavi/bmi-calculator/README.md

 - Real-time BMI calculation
 - Supports Imperial (ft/in/lbs) units
 - Clean and modern UI
-- Responsive design for mobile and desktop
+- Responsive design for mobile and desktop.
-- Easy to customize and extend
+- Easy to customize and extend.

 ## 🔧 Installation